Daily Admission, Multi-Day Passes and Car Club Corral Packages Available for purchase online Spring 2017.

 Bring your car and Car Club to the Infield of the Grand Prize of America Road Course and get special pricing, parking and track access to the only sanctioned race held at this 1.965 mile track built in 1997 for an Indy Lights race.
 Savannah Speed Classic Races – A Unique Experience Not to Be Missed!
 First come, first served, as space is limited.

-Packages will be available for sale online starting late Spring 2016.
+Packages will be available for sale online starting Spring 2017.

 H O T L A P R I D E S